plinss/acmebot/README.md

 or no longer match their associated private key files.

-If a backup private key has passed its expiration date, the tool will emit a warning recommending that the private key be rolled over, see the Private Key Rollover section for more information.
+If a backup private key has passed its expiration date, the tool will rollover the private key or emit a warning recommending that the private key be rolled over, see the Private Key Rollover section for more information.

 If a certificate needs to be renewed or has been modified,